sysgears/spinjs/docs/configuration.md

 # SpinJS Configuration

-For SpinJS to work, it's enough to install the project dependencies, add [three SpinJS scripts] to the `package.json` file, and run a script &ndash; SpinJS will automatically configure, build, and run the project for you.
+For SpinJS to work, it's enough to install the project dependencies, add [a couple of SpinJS scripts] to the `package.json` file, and run the project &ndash; SpinJS will automatically configure, build, and run the project for you.

 However, if you want more control over how SpinJS builds your project, you can add your own configurations.

-You can configure SpinJS in three ways: in `package.json`, `.spinrc.json`, or `.spinrc.js`.
-Admittedly, the most convenient way for configuring SpinJS is using a `.spinrc.js` file (or multiple files if your project has several independent packages).
-You should save this file under the project or package root directory.
+You can configure SpinJS in three ways:

+* `package.json`
+* `.spinrc`
+* `.spinrc.json`
+* `.spinrc.js`

+We recommend using the `.spinrc.js` file to configure SpinJS as this way you get the most flexibility.
+For example, you can run additional checks before building the project (throughout this document we'll use `.spinrc.js` file to give examples).

+We also recommend using separate `.spinrc.js` files for each independent package in your project.
+But you can freely create just one root `.spinrc.js` and use the [`options`](#options) property to specify common configurations for all the builders that you create.

-If you decide to configure SpinJS in `.spinrc.json` or `package.json`, then you need to add the `spin` property, which will point to the configuration object.
+If you decide to configure SpinJS in `.spinrc`, `.spinrc.json` or `package.json`, then you need to add the `spin` property, which will point to the configuration object.
 If you create configurations in two files, such as `package.json` and `.spinrc.js`, SpinJS will merge the configurations automatically.

 ## SpinJS Configuration File